Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Preliminaries

 (c) If $\Delta(\lambda_T, \delta_T) = 2$, then there are two choices of $\mu_T$ satisfying (a). $\delta_T$ is equal to $-2$, $2$ in these two choices respectively.
 We choose $\mu_T$ so that $\delta_T = 2$. \end{convention}

 Next, we assign orientations to $\Sigma \times \{0\}$ and the meridians and longitudes on $\partial M$.

 \begin{convention}[Orientation conventions]\rm (a) Note that each orientation on $\Sigma \times \{0\}$ determines a normal vector field with respect to the orientation on $M$.
-We assign $\Sigma \times \{0\}$ an orientation so that the induced normal vector field is consistent with the increasing orientation on the second coordinates in $\Sigma \times I$.
+We orient $\Sigma \times \{0\}$ so that the induced normal vector field is consistent with the increasing orientation on the second coordinate in $\Sigma \times I$.
+Accordingly, we assign $\Sigma$ the orientation induced from $\Sigma \times \{0\}$.